superFelix5000/visualizeData/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

+## TODO:
+- investigate for store solution to use ngrx or sth else
+- make separate components for things
+- always keep dependencies up to date, use newest versions of stuff

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.